spacetelescope/stpipe/docs/source/model_library.rst

    ...     model = library.borrow(0)
    ...     library.shelve(model)

-Attempting to "double borrow" a model will also result in a `BorrowError`.
+Attempting to "double borrow" a model will also result in a `~stpipe.library.BorrowError`.

 .. code-block:: pycon